mlco2/codecarbon/docs/edit/model_examples.rst

             :alt: Models emissions comparison
             :height: 430px
             :width: 633px

+In this case study, time of year might not be relevant in most of case but localisation can have a great impact on carbon emissions.

 Here and in the graph below emissions equivalent are estimated using Microsoft Azure cloud tools.
 Code Carbon had developped its own mesuring tools.
 The result could be different.